Blue Canoe takes on language learning with a focus on pronunciation

 The trouble with teaching pronunciation is that it’s not just about telling people how to say something correctly, but hearing how they say it and providing corrective guidance.
 That kind of personal feedback is hard to scale.

 It’s especially difficult when you consider the neurological limitations of adult language learners.
 Unless you learn certain sounds at a young age, your brain eventually discards the mechanism for hearing them, making it difficult for some speakers to even understand that they’re pronouncing something incorrectly.
-(I had this experience in China recently when I tried to get directions to Futian; I got it right on the 8th or 9th try.)
+(I had this experience in China recently when I tried to get directions to Futian; I got it right on the eighth or ninth try.)

-Add to this that in American English, you have 5 vowels but 14 vowel sounds, and it’s a recipe for confusion.
+Add to this that in American English, you have five vowels but 14 vowel sounds, and it’s a recipe for confusion.

 “People haven’t focused on the last mile,” Blue Canoe founder Sarah Daniels told me.
 “They say they do spoken learning, but it’s glorified listen and repeat.”